kjmath/portfolio/_projects/popsicle-printer.md

 ## Description

 My friends and I built a printer to make edible, frozen popsicles.
-We started with a [Velleman K8200 printer](https://www.velleman.eu/products/view/?id=412554), which uses a bed-XY design.
+We started with a [Velleman K8200 printer](https://www.velleman.eu/products/view/?id=412554){:target="_blank" rel="noopener noreferrer"}, which uses a bed-XY design.
 With this printer design, the print head only moves in the Z direction, and is rigidly attached to a piece of aluminum framing.
 This made it easier for us to change out the filament extruder for our custom slush extruder.

 ### Slush extruder